Skip to main content

 Geology

-The park's most distinctive features are its ancient tepuis - table-top mountains formed from Precambrian sandstone and quartzite that date back over two billion years.
-These flat-topped mountains, including the famous Mount Roraima, were created through millions of years of erosion, leaving behind some of the oldest exposed rock formations on Earth.
+The park's most distinctive features are its ancient tepuis — table-top mountains formed from Precambrian sandstone and quartzite deposited approximately 1.7 billion years ago.
+[1] These flat-topped mountains, including the famous Mount Roraima, were created through hundreds of millions of years of erosion, leaving behind some of the oldest exposed sedimentary rock formations on Earth.
+The Guiana Shield's resistant quartzite layers created the characteristic vertical cliffs that can exceed 1,000 meters, while the isolated summits developed unique endemic floras cut off from lowland gene flow.

 Climate And Weather

-Canaima National Park experiences a tropical monsoon climate with average temperatures ranging from 20°C to 25°C (68°F to 77°F).
+Canaima National Park experiences a tropical monsoon climate with average temperatures ranging from 20°C to 25°C at lower elevations.
 The region sees significant rainfall, with a pronounced wet season from May to November.
-Despite being near the equator, the tepui highlands can experience cooler temperatures and frequent mists, creating distinct microclimates throughout the park.
+Despite being near the equator, the tepui highlands experience cooler temperatures and frequent mists, creating distinct microclimates throughout the park.

 Human History